Get free weekly resources from us!

 Invite the child’s entire family to attend.
 Pull out all the traditional decorations and party favors that might be included at a child’s birthday party.
 Don’t forget the cake and ice cream!
 Give each child his or her own new-life birthday gift, too.
 This can be a child-friendly Bible, a study guide for new Christians, or a children’s devotional book.

-Suddenly the easy years of elementary school are fading and the craziness of teen years is coming.
+Suddenly the years of elementary school are fading and the new territory of teen years is coming.
 Once again, use rites of passage to reconnect preteens and their families to your church body.

 Although children of all ages can be involved in service projects, reserve special opportunities only for the preteen years.
 These may include helping in a preschool classroom at church or going out of town for a mission trip or service project for the first time.